geerlingguy/ansible-role-php-memcached/README.md

     php_enablerepo: ""

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
-This can be handy, as an example, if you want to install the latest version of PHP 5.4, which is in the Remi repository.
+This can be handy, as an example, if you want to install the latest version of PHP from Remi's repository.

 ## Dependencies